klack/klack.cloud/README.md

 - [Add a Loki connection](https://grafana.klack.internal:4443/connections/datasources/loki) to Grafana
   Click "Add new data source" at the upper right
   Fill in `http://loki:3100` for URL and then click "Save & test" at the bottom.
+  Click on the menu button on the right
+  Choose Explore
+  Where it says "Select label", choose "stack"
+  Where it says "Select value", choose "klack.cloud" Click on the "Live" button near the top right
+  Scroll to the bottom to view logs

 ### Cloud Drive
 - Download a copy of [settings.json](https://github.com/klack/klack.cloud/blob/main/config/sftpgo/settings.json)